Insect physiology: Central nervous system

 The ventral nerve cord extends from the suboesophageal ganglion posteriorly.
 A layer of connective tissue called the neurolemma covers the brain, ganglia, major peripheral nerves and ventral nerve cords.

 The head capsule (made up of six fused segments) has six pairs of ganglia.
 The first three pairs are fused into the brain, while the three following pairs are fused into the subesophageal ganglion.
 The thoracic segments have one ganglion on each side, which are connected into a pair, one pair per segment.
 This arrangement is also seen in the abdomen but only in the first eight segments.
 Many species of insects have reduced numbers of ganglia due to fusion or reduction.
 Some cockroaches have just six ganglia in the abdomen, whereas the wasp Vespa crabro has only two in the thorax and three in the abdomen.
 And some, like the house fly Musca domestica, have all the body ganglia fused into a single large thoracic ganglion.
 The ganglia of the central nervous system act as the coordinating centres with their own specific autonomy where each may coordinate impulses in specified regions of the insect's body.

 Peripheral nervous system

-This consists of motor neuron axons that branch out to the muscles from the ganglia of the central nervous system, parts of the sympathetic nervous system and the sensory neurons of the cuticular sense organs that receive chemical, thermal, mechanical or visual stimuli from the insects environment.
+This consists of motor neuron axons that branch out to the muscles from the ganglia of the central nervous system, parts of the sympathetic nervous system and the sensory neurons of the cuticular sense organs that receive chemical, thermal, mechanical or visual stimuli from the insect's environment.
 The sympathetic nervous system includes nerves and the ganglia that innervate the gut both posteriorly and anteriorly, some endocrine organs, the spiracles of the tracheal system and the reproductive organs.